 A study conducted by the IOSR Journal of Research and Method in Education (IOSR-JRME) discovered that barriers to girl-child education in Nigeria, especially in the north, were also tied to poverty, early marriage, cultural and religious beliefs as well as teenage pregnancy.
 Also found to be growing the number of out-of-school girls in the region included lack of toilet facilities, and sexual harassment of female students by male teachers.

 With a view to solving this problem, some advocacy projects have been executed in the region.
 One of the projects, ‘Girls For Girls’ (G For G), which was introduced by the High Level Women Advocates (HILWA), was carried out in Katsina State, northwest Nigeria.

 The ‘G For G’ was purely a women affairs project designed to ‘cajole’ girls to schools, sometimes with a gift or incentives, by women civil servants to make sure girls are enrolled and retained in schools.
 The NGO also introduced the ‘He or She’ programme.
 It was about the mobilisation of schoolboys to encourage girls to receive education.
 HILWA also introduced ‘Female Teacher Training Scheme’ (FTTS), a programme that encouraged female wards to obtain NCE with a scholarship of N50,000 yearly for selected girls from villages to become school teachers in rural areas.

 However, there was still a gap in community involvement in finding solution to the problem of girl-child education.
-Against this background, another NGO, the African Centre for Leadership, Strategy and Development (CentreLSD), in collaboration with Malala Fund, carried out a campaign tagged ‘Community-led Collective Action for Girls Education (C-CAGE)’ in a state in the northeast, where the number of out-of-school girls is worrying.
+Against this background, another NGO, the African Centre for Leadership, Strategy and Development (CentreLSD), in collaboration with Malala Fund, is carrying out a campaign tagged ‘Community-led Collective Action for Girls Education (C-CAGE)’ in a state in the northeast, where the number of out-of-school girls is worrying.

 Review of Literature